Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Maple and Balsamic Roasted Brussels Sprouts
+Maple Balsamic Oven Roasted Brussel Sprouts

 • Author: The Plant-Powered Dietitian